-This perplexity was apparent everywhere, perhaps especially in the case of the Southern African Hottentots (now generally called Khoikhoi).
+One instance in which this perplexity is readily apparent was the case of the European encounter with Southern African Hottentots (now generally called Khoikhoi).
 Up until the mid-seventeenth century, Europeans generally assumed that the Hottentots and similar groups were completely without religion (Kolb 1738; Nongbri 2015: 114-115).
-This was simply because their culture didn’t look like anything they had encountered previously.
+This was simply because their culture didn’t seem to have anything remotely similar to European “religion.”

-The first attempts to squeeze the Hottentots into religious categorization came in 1719 when a German writer and traveler named Peter Kolb contested their supposedly lack of religiosity by describing what he perceived to be Hottentot similarities to Judaism: there was “a sort of circumcision,” period withdrawing from their wives, dietary restrictions, a lunar calendar was used, and women were excluded from cultural rites, among other things (1738: 30).
-But the Hottentots were also distinct from the Jews because they also had, crucially, “no memory of the children of Israel, of Moses, or the Law” (30).
-That is—they had no knowledge of Judaism whatsoever.
-And yet Kolb persisted in considering them somewhat Jewish, as he said of their dancing, shouting, jumping, and “stamping” that “Dancing inter’d into the Divine Worship in Times as early as the Flood” (99; see also Nongbri 2013: 115).
+But scholars were eager to figure it all out, so a German writer and traveler named Peter Kolb documented all the ways in which the Hottentot culture appeared to be similar to Judaism.
+Among Hottentots there was “a sort of circumcision,” periods in which men withdrew from their wives, dietary restrictions, a lunar calendar, and women were excluded from cultural rites (1738: 30).
+This made them seem somewhat religious.
+But, said Kolb, the Hottentots remained crucially distinct from the Jews because they “had no memory of the children of Israel, of Moses, or the Law” (30).
 Were these people without religion, or Jewish, or part Jewish?
-How can they possibly fit within the current system of dividing up cultures?
 The jury would remain out on that one—and on a multitude of similarly non-Abrahamic cultures—for a very long time.

-The verdict would come in during the eighteenth and nineteenth centuries as scholars began to consider the possibility that these strange people also had “religion,” if of an extremely different variety.
+The verdict would come in during the eighteenth and nineteenth centuries as scholars began to consider the possibility that these strange people could also be called “religious,” if of an extremely different variety.
 But very importantly, there was no religion in the languages or ideas of the people thus encountered.
 Indeed, “religion” was a word and a category completely imposed on them by the West.
-The first recorded uses of the names of each of the Eastern religion occurred in English: “Boudhism” in 1801, “Hindooism” in 1829, “Taouism” in 1838, and “Confucianism” in 1862 (Harrison 2015: 101).
+The first recorded uses of the names of each of the Eastern religions occurred in English: “Boudhism” in 1801, “Hindooism” in 1829, “Taouism” in 1838, and “Confucianism” in 1862 (Harrison 2015: 101).
 In a very certain and real sense, Buddhism, Hindusim, Daoism, and Confucianism were invented by Western academics in the nineteenth century.

 These new names for religions words were not pulled out of thin air, of course: they were co-opted from various contexts within the native languages.
 “Hindoo” for example was a commonly used word in Southern Asia, but it referred to people and things from the Indus River Valley (Nongbri 2015: 110), not to the content of their metaphysical beliefs.
 It only became this once Westerners decided it should, as it aligned with their own religious, social, economic, and political interests.